kmeersman624/Bootstrap-Portfolio/README.md

 ## Description

-Tis is my first portfolio created using a mixture of the following
+This is my first portfolio created using a mixture of the following

 - HTML
 - CSS